luketurner/dust/README.md

 # Dust

-Dust is a task-management app.
+Dust is a free, open-source task-management app, hosted at https://dust.luketurner.org.
+See the [manual](https://dust.luketurner.org/manual) for more information.

 ## Development